Is A Painless Root Canal Possible?

 Once numb, the pulpal tissue along with bacteria, the decayed nerve tissue and related debris are cleaned out from the inside of the tooth and roots.
 Tiny instruments called dental files are used to measure the length of the root canal and to shape and clean the inside of each root.
 Sterile water, peroxide, or sodium hypochlorite are used periodically to flush away the debris and kill bacteria..

 Once the tooth is thoroughly cleaned, each root canal is filled to the end with a rubbery compound called gutta percha and sealed .
 The process essentially is like a cork to prevent bacteria and fluid from re-entering the tooth, and keep it sterile.
 Some dentists like to wait a week before sealing the tooth.
-This will give the inflammation a chance to settle down.
+This will give the inflammation a chance to settle down back to normal.
 Some prefer to seal the tooth the same day it is cleaned out.
 If the root canal is not completed on the same day, a temporary filling is placed to keep out contaminants like saliva and food until the next appointment.

 The final step may involve a more extensive restoration of the tooth.
 Generally a tooth that needs a root canal often is one that has a large filling or extensive decay.
 Even when decay was not a factor, the root canaled tooth is weaker than a “live” tooth.
 Therefore, a crown, crown and post, or other restoration often needs to be placed on the tooth to protect it, prevent it from breaking, and restore it back to full function again.
 After restoration, you will not notice any difference in its function or form.
 You and your dentist will discuss this need further and decide together the best course of action for you.